Author: FixYourDLP.com

 How to extend the life of your DLP, LCoS, SXRD, HD-ILA, or LCD TV Lamp -Intuitive Guide

-1) Rapid Power Cycling - Turning on the set, turning it off, turning it on, turning it off…turning it on…turning if off.
+Turning on the set, turning it off, turning it on, turning it off… turning it on… turning if off.
 This is absolutely the worse thing one can do to their TV.
-If you turn on the TV accidentally, give it a good 15-20 to warm up before turning it down.
-For more look at #2.
+If you turn on the TV accidentally, give it a good 15-20 minutes to warm up before turning it down.

-3) Dust and Dirt - I cannot stress this enough.
-Eliminating dust and dirt is another very important aspect of maintaining a healthy Projection TV.
+I cannot stress this enough.
+Eliminating dust and dirt is another very important aspect of maintaining a healthy projection TV.
 Take a look at the back of your TV; there is a good chance there’s a lot of dust sitting on the back of the TV.
 Wipe your finger across the back and you’ll see.
 With so much dust on the outside of the TV you can imagine some of it must be getting into inside, and as a result, shortening your lamp life.
-After 5,000 + lamps replaced, I can honestly say maintaining a clean and dust free TV is essential to promoting a long life.
-My recommendations:
+After 5,000+ lamps replaced, I can honestly say maintaining a clean and dust free TV is essential to promoting a long life.

-4) Surge Protectors — These are good and bad, but ultimately good if used properly.
+These are good and bad, but ultimately good if used properly.
 The manufacturer’s typically recommend against plugging our TVs into surge protectors.
 Why?
 Because they are afraid customers might get accustomed to turning off their TVs this way (which is a big no no!).
 Most projectors and projector TVs need a cool down period after they are shutdown.
 Most of the time, there is a silent fan running.
-If there is no power, the fan stops working :(
+If there is no power, the fan stops working! 🙁

 Surge protectors are important as sudden spikes in voltage can fry your ballast and/or lamp.
 If your lamp made the infamous “pop” noise, recall seeing if you had a surge protector inline.

-5) Ventilation and Filters — ensure your TV has adequate ventilation.
+Ensure your TV has adequate ventilation.
 Most sets have at least a vent or fan close by to the lamp.
 Some have filters.
-Make sure that the filter is clean and replaced/cleaned per the manufacturer’s specifications
+Make sure that the filter is clean.
+Replace or clean the filter per the manufacturer’s recommendations.

-6) Never touch the lamp with your bare hands.
+Never touch the lamp with your bare hands.
 Our hands are naturally oily and body oil cause “hot spots” on the lamp which may lead to explosions, implosions, or cracks.
-Always use a clean, non-abrasive, lent free cloth when handling your lamp.
+Always use a clean, non-abrasive, lint free cloth when handling your lamp.

 Great informational site!